PPTArena: A Benchmark for PowerPoint Editing

 (2) \emph{Visual Quality Judge}: This judge is responsible for visual aesthetics, so it receives \textit{only} the rendered screenshots of the predicted and ground-truth slides.
 Its context is engineered to focus purely on aesthetics, comparing the visual execution of alignment, layout, and style against the rubric.

-To further improve the reliability, especially for multi-slide edits, our pipeline only filters the slides with salient changes to the visual judge, so that it concentrates better on the edits without being overwhelmed by the enormous contexts.
+To further improve the reliability, especially for multi-slide edits, we use Structural Similarity Index Measure (SSIM) screening to forward only the slides with salient changes to the visual judge, so that it concentrates better on the edits without being overwhelmed by the enormous contexts.

-\mypar{Comparison with judges in Rrelated benchmarks.} Our evaluation methodology marks a significant advance over existing benchmarks.
+\textbf{Comparison with judges in related benchmarks.} Our evaluation methodology marks a significant advance over existing benchmarks.
 Prior work, such as PPTC-R~\cite{guo-etal-2024-pptc}, primarily relies on API-level ``diffs''.
 While useful, this approach is brittle and cannot detect critical semantic errors, such as an agent copying the correct text but to the \textit{wrong slide}.
 Our IF Judge, by operating on structured summaries, is explicitly designed to capture such logical failures.
 Furthermore, while other benchmarks like T2US~\cite{jung2025talkslideslanguagedrivenagents} also use VLM-as-judge, their reliance on prompting without a strong rubric leads to noisy and unreliable ratings.
 PPTArena designs the style target to mitigate such issues by providing a rigorous and reproducible foundation for scoring.

 To conclude, our dual-judge, rubric-grounded architecture is essential for measuring the complex, multi-step reasoning required for PPT editing and for analyzing the subtle failure modes that simpler benchmarks would miss.